About this website

 When you calculate corrections, you will get both types so you can decide for yourself.
 Linear filters are named ie xxx-hyblin-L.wav and minimal filters are named xxx-hybmin-L.wav.
 To be exact, what is called linear phase here is in fact a mixed phase correction, because due to the length of correction (taps number), the phase is not completely corrected down to lowest frequencies.

-Pre-echo artefacts cannot appear with minimal phase filters but note that the linear phase correction is calculated so to avoid any risk of pre-echo.
+Pre-echo artefacts cannot appear with minimal phase filters but the linear phase calculated here should avoid any risk of audible pre-echo.
 Generally, it is better to start with minimal phase correction and compare afterwards with linear phase.